Best Insider Threat Detection Tools: Top 7 in 2026

 Key features include:

-• Behavior-based threat detection: Leverages hundreds of threat models to identify anomalies in file access, permission changes, and data handling that indicate insider risk.
+- Behavior-based threat detection: Uses threat models to identify abnormal data access and user activity that may indicate insider risk.

 Source: Varonis